livelihoods-and-landscapes/maplandscape/README.md

 ## Overview

 A package that provides functions for building [Shiny](https://shiny.rstudio.com) dashboard applications to explore and visualise spatial layers in GeoPackages.
+In particular, it focuses on providing browser-based tools for analysing data stored in QFieldCloud.

 A pre-built [Shiny](https://shiny.rstudio.com) application is provided with this package which uses these functions and provides tools for:

 * Syncing data stored in multiple GeoPackages.
 * Exploring GeoPackage layers in interactive tables, web maps, and charts.
-* Options for customising and styling charts and web maps.
+* Customising and styling charts and web maps.
 * Combining layers using spatial and non-spatial joins.
 * Generating summary tables through group-by and summarise operations.
 * Generating new layers and add new columns to existing layers.
-* Authenticated access to GeoPackages stored in Google Cloud Storage.
+* Authenticated access to GeoPackages stored in QFieldCloud and Google Cloud Storage.
-* Admin mode for data cleaning and editing geometries and attribute values.

 This package was developed as part of the [Livelihoods and Landscapes](https://livelihoods-and-landscapes.com) project which is developing tools and approaches to map diverse agricultural landscapes.
 The initial motivation for developing the package and Shiny application was to provide analysts with tools to analyse and visualise geospatial data collected 'in the field' using the [QField](https://qfield.org) mobile GIS application.